snowdj/geocompr/02-spatial-data.md

 In turn, `sfc` objects are composed of one or more objects of class `sfg`: simple feature geometries that we describe in section \@ref(sfg).

 To understand how the spatial components of simple features work, it is vital to understand simple feature geometries.
-For this reason we cover each currently supported simple features geometry types in the section \@ref(geometry) before moving on to describe how these can be represented in R using `sfg` objects, combined to form `sfc` and eventually full `sf` objects.
+For this reason we cover each currently supported simple features geometry type in section \@ref(geometry) before moving on to describe how these can be represented in R using `sfg` objects, which form the basis of `sfc` and eventually full `sf` objects.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">The preceding code chunk uses `=` to create a new object called `world_mini` in the command `world_mini = world[1:2, 1:3]`.
 This is called assignment.